6 Reasons Why Having Places to Go Memorial Day Weekend Mean More To Us Than Ever

 Memorial Day: What’s in a Weekend?

 The smell of gunpowder peppers the air with a haze that would have made any musketeer jealous.
 The fireworks are in full cannonade, and everyone at this town festival is watching lakeside with a cold one in their hand.
-The mood is fat and happy, fueled partially by burnt, over-priced hot dogs and iced treats, all sold at mobile stands which pimple the closed off main street like tourist-tents, designed to draw every last dollar.
+The mood is fat and happy, fueled partially by burnt, over-priced hot dogs and iced treats, all sold at mobile stands which pimple the closed off main street like tourist-tents, designed to draw every last dollar out of everyone who hasn't yet booked their Memorial Day hotel deals out of town.
 Somewhere some generic classic rock music is playing, as people saunter by the current spectacle - all of them key participants in age old tradition of finding places to go Memorial Day Weekend, and living the heck out of it for one great, star-spangled day.
-But is this the really what this Memorial Day Weekend 2019 is all about?
+But is this the really what this Memorial Day Weekend is all about?
 Or is there more?

 The truth is that the Memorial Day travel and celebration experience - both as a holiday and as a time of remembrance, has become much more to us as a country, as a culture, and as a collective social tradition, than even we would (I suspect) care to admit.
 And without rehashing every clickbait article on the internet talking about the finer historical points of Memorial Day, let’s step back from retail raucous for a minute, and give this momentous holiday its due diligence in terms of what it is and why we’re celebrating it, before diving into this claim.
 To put it succinctly, Memorial Day: